Introduction to Malbolge

 Here are some more observations, not taken advantage of yet:

-when located at certain memory locations.
-This means that you can
+although only when located at certain memory locations.
+This means

-write a routine that does the right thing every other time, and
+that you can write a routine that does the right thing every other

-nothing the alternate times.
-However, since the instructions
+time, and nothing the alternate times.
+However, since the

-will only do this when located at the proper spots, you need to
+instructions will only do this when located at the proper spots, you

-branch after each one.
-For example, suppose you wanted to do
+need to branch after each one.
+For example, suppose you wanted

 - Input